cloudfox/sKugies/Resources/Interview Prep/Interview Prep Answers.md

 - If you think you’re not in the right direction (or you feel lost, which was my case a couple of times) just ask for hints.
 It’s true that they don’t expect you to be a mind-reader, but they’re evaluating your capability of extracting the design out of their minds.
 While falling into this situation will eventually reflect as negative on your score, you should ask for a clue _before_ they’re forced to give you one (which would be even worse for you).

+#### Review
+1. Review C++ faq https://isocpp.org/faq  This helps avoid getting tripped up on C++ trivia.
+2. Review my resume & experience and think about points I'd like to chat about, that are especially relevant to this job.
+3. Review the company's games - Think about what I like & dislike about them, so I can talk about them intelligently.
+4. Review some basic vector/matrix math: Dot product, cross product, how to project a point onto a line, how to use matrices for rotations, etc. It doesn't always come up but I like to be prepared just in case.
+5. Leetcode problems as time permits.
+At least a couple easy problems the night before to make sure I'm "warmed up".

 ## Soft skills questions
 - What’s the project from your CV that you’re proud of the most?